 In CQWW 160m we are planning again a serious participation.
-This time we want to errect a 2el vertical Array for 160m towards the US.
-In this post you will find some detailes regarding our unique situation and some design thoughts.
+This time we want to erect a 2el vertical Array for 160m towards the US.
+In this post, you will find some details regarding our unique situation and some design thoughts.

 ED1R Contesting site

-Even while having more space than the average ham, at ED1R we are restricted when it comes to lowband antennas.
+Even while having more space than the average ham, at ED1R we are restricted when it comes to low-band antennas.
 Our 80m and 160m antennas have to be installed the day before the contest and be removed the night after the contest.
-Fortunately the friendly neighbors allow us to use their fields during the weekends.
+Fortunately, the friendly neighbors allow us to use their fields during the weekends.
 Here is a 3D model of the ED1R contest station.
-Note the two (brown) areas which mark the fields we can use for our 80m / 160m antennas.
+Note the two (brown) areas that mark the fields we can use for our 80m / 160m antennas.

 Hight is everything

 When it comes to 160m, vertical antennas are hard to beat.
-During the last year we used sucessfully (subjectively measured) a 15 tall inverted L-Antenna.
+During the last year, we used successfully (subjectively measured) a 15 tall inverted L-Antenna.
 The L-Antenna is a poor man’s T-Antenna.
-The reason is because the L-Antenna has a rather significant high angle radiation which is usually not desired.
+The reason is that the L-Antenna has a rather significant high angle radiation which is usually not desired.
 On the other hand, the equally long horizontal wires of a T-antenna cancel effectively the high angle radiation.

-On 160m a Lambda/4 radiation is almost 40m tall.
+On 160m Lambda/4 radiation is almost 40m tall.
 This results in an antenna radiation resistance of 36 Ohm.
-Unfortunately it is impossible for us to errect a 40m tall antenna.
+Unfortunately, we can’t erect a 40m tall antenna.
 The maximum height is defined by our 18m tall Spiderbeam poles.
 The main problem with verticals lower than Lamdba/4 is that the antenna radiation resistance decreases.
-With a low antenna impedance it is extremely important to have an excellent ground (radial) net.
-Otherwise, most of the power will be lost in the earth.
+With a low antenna impedance, it is extremely important to have an excellent ground (radial) net.
+Otherwise, most of the power will be lost on the earth.

-There are several ways to make a 18m tall antenna resonant on 160m.
+There are several ways to make an 18m tall antenna resonant on 160m.
 Here are some of the more popular designs:

 - Extending the antenna with a horizontal wire (L-antenna)